aws/credentials-fetcher/README.md

 It is recommended to develop on AL (ex: cloud desktop).
 To test any changes, an EC2 instance with Active Directory setup is a requirement.
 1. Setup the cdk stack according to the instructions [here](https://github.com/aws/credentials-fetcher/blob/dc5c2caec5e78052327b39cf2528eea7b2f45c91/cdk/cdk-domainless-mode/README.md).
 2. Create a binary with the latest changes using `brazil-build`.
-3. The binary is created at `build/bin/credentials-fetcher`
+3. The binary is created at `bin/credentials-fetcherd`
 3. `scp` this binary to the EC2 instance setup above, along with the `service/credentials-fetcher.service` file
 4. SSH into the EC2 instance and run the following
 ```
-sudo cp credentials-fetcher /usr/local/bin
+sudo cp credentials-fetcherd /usr/local/bin
 sudo chmod +x /usr/local/bin/credentials-fetcher
 sudo cp credentials-fetcher.service /etc/systemd/system/
 ```